by Selby @SelbyFox | Art by Alts @Alts_Anonymous

 If you’re ready to graduate to LUKSO 202 then check out Felix’s 3-part article that takes you even further down the rabbit hole.

 We’re going to keep this brief, because the Tokenomics of LUKSO is a moving target at the moment.
-We know for certain that there are about 15 million coins in the current circulating supply… and another 20 million will be unlocked at mainnet.
+We know for certain that there are about 15 million coins in the current circulating supply… and another about 18 million were unlocked when Mainnet launched on May 23 2023

-We know that originally there were 100 million proposed as a hard cap, but now that LUKSO may implement a version of EIP-1559 the supply could (in theory) become deflationary, similar to Ethereum.
+We know that originally there were 100 million proposed as a hard cap, but The Genesis Validators that started the network have chosen to launch the Mainnet with only 42 million LYX.
+LUKSO also implemented EIP-1559 (meaning some part of each transaction fee will get burned) so the supply could (in theory) become deflationary, similar to Ethereum.

-Check out this Tokenomics article if you’re interested in learning more.
+Check out this article if you’re interested in learning more about Tokenomics and the Genesis Validators.

 Can’t forget about staking!
 LUKSO is a PoS Network, meaning instead of “mining” coins as a way to secure the network, a much more energy-efficient mechanism is used where only the computing power that is needed to validate transactions is used.